caelcs/quarkus-template/README.md

 The goal of ths template is to give the engineers a quick look how to use the most common libraries.

-- Exposing REST Endpoints                   ✅
+- ✅ Exposing REST Endpoints
-- Pagination                                ❌
+- ❌ Pagination
-- Database Integration                      ✅
+- ✅ Database Integration
-- Declaring beans in configuration classes  ✅
+- ✅ Declaring beans in configuration classes
-- Exposing Metrics Endpoints                ✅
+- ✅ Exposing Metrics Endpoints
-- Exposing Health Endpoints                 ✅
+- ✅ Exposing Health Endpoints
-- Use of REST Clients                       ❌
+- ✅ Use of REST Clients
-- Generating and Exposing Swagger           ✅
+- ✅ Generating and Exposing Swagger
-- Using Hexagonal Architecture              ✅
+- ✅ Using Hexagonal Architecture
-- Use of Yaml Configuration Files           ✅
+- ✅ Use of Yaml Configuration Files
-- Loading configurations from yaml to class ✅
+- ✅ Loading configurations from yaml to class
-- Use of MapStruct                          ✅
+- ✅ Use of MapStruct

 In terms of testing:

-- Integration Tests                         ✅
+- ✅ Integration Tests
-- Using Mocks                               ✅
+- ✅ Using Mocks
-- Use of Architecture Unit Test             ✅
+- ✅ Use of Architecture Unit Test
-- Use of Wiremock for stubs                 ❌
+- ✅ Use of Wiremock for stubs
-- Use of GatLing for Stress Tests           ❌
+- ❌ Use of GatLing for Stress Tests

 ## Running the application in dev mode